jandestrada/python_gas_tutorial/tute-bounce.md

 Your First Program
 ------------------

-Start VPython or VIDLE (an editor for creating Python computer code).
+Start VPython or IDLE (an editor for creating Python computer code).

 If you are using a windows machine this will probably be possible via the start menu.

-If you are working on a Unix (Linux) computer, then type “vpython” at a prompt on a shell window.
+If you are working on a Unix (Linux) computer, then type 'vpython' at a prompt on a shell window.
 This will bring up an interactive Python window.
 You then need to select New Window from the File menu of this first Python window.